NREL/disco/docs/source/debugging-issues.rst

 Using PyDSS
 ===========

-DISCO creates a PyDSS project directory for each simulation job which has the following results,
+DISCO creates a PyDSS project directory for each simulation job.
+On successful completion the directory will have the following contents:

 * ``project.zip``
 * ``store.h5``

-If unzip the ``project.zip`` file, the you can find similar content listed below:
+If there was an error then the directory contents will be unzipped.
+Here is example content:

 .. code-block:: bash